Skip to content

 • Pellet / Granular lime (recommended): Easy to spread with a standard rotary or drop spreader.
 Consistent particle size produces even coverage.
 Best choice for most homeowners.

-• Liquid lime: Easy to apply via sprayer but very easy to over-apply since coverage is hard to gauge.
+• Liquid lime: Easy to apply via sprayer but easy to over-apply since coverage is hard to gauge.
 High risk of localized over-liming.
 Best left to professionals with calibrated spray equipment.

 How to Fix an Over-Limed Lawn

-If you have already applied too much lime, the damage is recoverable — but it takes time and patience.
+If you have already applied too much lime, the damage is recoverable but it takes time and patience.
 Here is the process recommended by lawn care experts (and what I followed after my own mistake):

 1. Confirm with a soil test.
 Retest your soil pH before doing anything.
 You need to know exactly how far above the target range you are before choosing a correction strategy.
+A pH of 7.6 needs less intervention than a pH of 8.2.

 4. Feed with acidifying fertilizer.
 Ammonium sulfate fertilizers have an acidifying effect and can help grass recover while the pH correction takes hold.